kingofnull/CIDL-USB-Bridge/Readme.md

 # Introduction
-This is a HID based USB device that capture DTMF Caller IDs from land line and send it to CIDL-Manager sofware over USB.
-There is no driver neaded for divce cause it works as HID divce and it should be reconized and works in most Oprating Systems.
+This is a HID based USB device that capture DTMF Caller IDs from land line and send it to CIDL-Manager software over USB.
+There is no driver needed for device cause it works as HID device and it should be recognized and works in most Operating Systems.
 You can find CIDL-Manager sofware project here:

 https://github.com/kingofnull/CIDL-Manager